FREQUENTLY ASKED QUESTIONS

 These investments build on the success of our current programs, which have already saved families millions in tuition through industry certifications and college credit opportunities.
 By expanding CTE/vocational capacity, we strengthen our local workforce, support area businesses, and give our students the competitive edge they deserve in a rapidly changing world.

-• No. From the very beginning, this proposal has addressed a broad set of needs identified through years of stakeholder and community input, facility assessments, and planning—not just deferred maintenance.
-While replacing aging systems and addressing deferred maintenance is one important part of the plan, the full package also includes:
+• From the very beginning, this proposal has addressed a broad set of needs identified through years of community and stakeholder input, facility assessments, and careful planning—not just maintenance.
+Replacing aging systems and addressing deferred maintenance is one important part of the plan, but the full package also includes:

 • Safety and security improvements